circleratio/md2x/README.md

 3. Add md2x directory to your execution path.

 ## Customization
-You have four ways to set document:
+You have four ways to set document options:
-1. <system root>/config.json
+1. <application root>/config.json
 2. ~/.md2x/config.json
 3. <document root>/config.json
-4. frontmatter in the markdown
+4. frontmatter in a markdown document

 A lower option overwrites upper ones.

 ## Write and compile documents
-See sample files in md2y/test directory.
+See sample files in <application root>/test directory.

 # Document options